 Please feel free to contact us.

-Full compliance to 21 CFR 211 requirements is mandatory for FDA registered establishments shipping drugs to the United States.
-Anything less or partial compliance with the standard will be put under the banner of “adulterated” or “misbranded” drugs.
+Full compliance to 21 CFR 211 requirements is mandatory for manufactures includes new and generic drug marketing applications and private label distributors shipping drugs to the United States.
+Anything less or partial compliance with the 21 CFR 211 will be put under the banner of “adulterated” or “misbranded” drugs.

 21 CFR 211 requirements are tough to interpret correctly and judge how each one has to be actually implemented on the floor.
 An experienced consultant can guide and solve such kind of ambiguity.
 This makes it vital that knowledgeable and experienced technical experts’ hands be involved in the standard interpretation and compliance issues.

 Following are the activities for the first timers:

 - Process owners interaction